alinea’s safeguarding policy

 “Project” means a piece of work subject to a contract between the Company and any client on which Representatives or Volunteers are engaged.

-“Protected Act” A person does a protected act if they: make a claim or complaint under the (UK) Equality Act 2010 (for example, for discrimination or harassment); help someone else to make a claim by giving evidence or information; make an allegation that someone has breached the Act; or they do anything else in connection with the Act
+“Protected Act” A person does a protected act if they: make a claim or complaint under the (UK) Equality Act 2010 (the Act) (for example, for discrimination or harassment); help someone else to make a claim by giving evidence or information; make an allegation that someone has breached the Act; or they do anything else in connection with the Act

 “Representative” means an Employee or any person who has an independent individual contractual relationship with the Company, whether as a contractor, consultant or agent of the Company.
 This includes non-executive directors of the board.